 Theorem~\ref{thm:positive_definiteness} shows that the isotropic S-fBM kernel can only be positive definite when $d=1$ or $d=2$.
 For $d=1$, the positive definiteness condition is $0<H\leq\frac{1}{2}$, corresponding to the rough volatility regime already well documented in the literature \citep{gatheral2018volatility,bayer2016pricing,wu2022rough}.
-For non explosiveness consideration of the S-fBM variance (see Eq.~\eqref{eq:nu2intermformula} and Eq.~\eqref{eq:sfbmcovkernel}) the admissible range of positive definiteness becomes $0<H<\frac{1}{2}$.
+To ensure the non-explosiveness of the S-fBM variance (see Eq.~\eqref{eq:nu2intermformula} and Eq.~\eqref{eq:sfbmcovkernel}), the admissible range of positive definiteness becomes $0<H<\frac{1}{2}$.